If you would like to submit a request, suggestion or concern, please use the online citizen management tool.

 Report Illegal Dumping

 Do your part to help keep our water clean.
-Check out the stormwater page to find out ways you can help.
 If you use a lawn service company, make sure they are not dumping your lawn debris in the gutter or down the storm drain.
 If you witness someone illegally pouring or dumping a substance down the storm drain, please contact the Public Works Department at 817-952-2200.